 While you’re waiting to plant, there are several tools you may want to use to make your job easier.
 Those are pencil and paper, soil test, seed catalogs or information, and a calendar.
 Put that pencil and paper to good use by first drawing a map of your garden and placing all vegetables on that map.
 You may even want to add the planting dates for each plant and how much you planted.
 This will come in handy throughout the season.

 The soil test will also tell how much or if any fertilizer is needed and this is something that we can take care of here at our office.
 Knowing the right germination and harvest times for your seeds or plants will allow you to know when to plant.
 Another website that has this information is: http://www2.ca.uky.edu/agcomm/pubs/id/id133/id133.pdf.

 Another item to look at is the location of your garden.
 Is it easy to access, does it have good drainage, does it get plenty of sunlight, etc.?
 Making changes to where you planted an item last year could cause it to yield more this year.
 A garden that has a low area that collects too much water, in the early spring, can affect how your plants produce later in the year.

 Naturally, knowing how much you want to grow is a big decision and it comes down to time you can spend in your garden.
 Having a garden that can produce enough for you and your family will reap many benefits throughout the season.
 Another plus is adding a few more plants and being able to sell some of that produce.
 There are several avenues, one of them being the Harlan County Farmers Market.
 That’s definitely another gardening option to look into.

-For more information on gardening, contact us at the Harlan County Extension Service office at 606-573-4464.
+For more information on gardening contact your local Extension Service office.